Anna and her boss go on a trip around the world. That is, they eat foods from around the world. What will they find?

 Download the VOA Learning English Word Book for a dictionary of the words we use on this website.

 Each Let's Learn English lesson has an Activity Sheet for extra practice on your own or in the classroom.
-In this lesson, you can use it to learn how to talk about America coins and money.
+In this lesson, you can use it to learn how to talk about prices, American coins and money.

 See the Lesson Plan for this lesson for ideas and more teaching resources.
 Send us an email if you have comments on this course or questions.